Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

 * ``Segmented data``

-  A Textable segmentation containing the same words annotated with the discovered paratextual elements.
+  A Textable segmentation containing the same words annotated with the discovered paratextual elements and its position.

 Description
 -----------